Permaculture Design Certification Course

 - Perennial agriculture, polyculture gardening, successional farming, and guilds

-- Wastewater systems and composting
+- Wastewater systems

-- Integrated animal systems and the landscape
+- Integrated animal systems

 - Renewable energy and appropriate technology